aws-samples/harness-the-power-of-ai-and-ml-using-splunk-and-amazon-sagemaker-canvas/README.md

 #### Storing the Splunk bearer token in AWS Secrets Manager ####

-[AWS Secrets Manager](https://aws.amazon.com/secrets-manager/) is used to store the Splunk bearer token.
-This is used by the AWS Lambda function when accessing Splunk's search REST API endpoint.
+This solution uses [AWS Secrets Manager](https://aws.amazon.com/secrets-manager/) to store the Splunk bearer authentication token.
+The bearer authentication is used by the AWS Lambda function when accessing Splunk's [Search REST API](https://docs.splunk.com/Documentation/Splunk/latest/RESTTUT/RESTsearches) endpoint.
 Follow Splunk's [Create authentication tokens](https://docs.splunk.com/Documentation/Splunk/latest/Security/CreateAuthTokens) document for steps to create the bearer authentication token.

->> **Important**: If your Splunk instance has [IP allow lists](https://docs.splunk.com/Documentation/SplunkCloud/latest/Admin/ConfigureIPAllowList) implemented, confirm that IP restrictions are in place to allow you to access the Search REST API endpoint programmatically.
+> **Important**: If your Splunk instance has [IP allow lists](https://docs.splunk.com/Documentation/SplunkCloud/latest/Admin/ConfigureIPAllowList) configured, confirm that IP restrictions are in place that allow you to access the Splunk Search REST API endpoint programmatically.

 Once you have the token generated, follow the steps below to store it using Secrets Manager: